veldurai1985/Assignment/README.md

 ---
 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-    Benevity product is called ***Spark*** and it is offered as Software-as-a-Solution (SaaS) and Spark API (Goodness API) can support e-commerce integrations, loyalty rewards programs and transactional interfaces.
+    Benevity product is called ***Spark*** and it is offered as Software-as-a-Solution (SaaS).
+Spark API (Goodness API) can support e-commerce integrations, loyalty rewards programs and transactional interfaces.
 Also, it meets WCAG 2.0 AA standards and integrates with Workday, HR management platform.

     * [Source Benevity Technology](https://www.benevity.com/#:~:text=The%20Benevity%20Goodness%20Platform%20helps,power%20pro%2Dsocial%20brand%20engagement.)
     * [Source - WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)